manankshastri/CarND-Behavioral-Cloning/README.md

 ### `drive.py`

 Usage of `drive.py` requires you have saved the trained model as an h5 file, i.e. `model.h5`.
-See the [Keras documentation](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) for how to create this file using the following command:
+See the [Keras documentation](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) for how to create this file.
 ```sh
 model.save(filepath)
 ```